You observe all or several of these symptoms:

 vstorage -c <cluster_name> stat | grep <CSID>

-In case of any doubts, please do not hesitate to contact Acronis Technical support for additional review of your Acronis Software-Defined Infrastructure state.
+In case of any doubts, please do not hesitate to contact Acronis Technical support for an additional review of your Acronis Cyber Infrastructure state.